AmanUllah-Coder/Learning-Management-System/README.md

     # Setup Process
 **Create new django project

-●Install latest python version or 3.11.5
+Install latest python version or 3.11.5

-●Create New Folder called Django React LMS
+Create New Folder called Django React LMS

 ●In the folder, create two new folders called, backend and frontend ●CD into backend and create a virtual environment - ``python -m venv venv`` ●Activate the virtual environment - ``venv\Scripts\activate``